asaadsaad/CS571-Final-Project/README.md

 Your app should be able to track the user's location and display a map for volunteers who offer their time to help other people in need.

 Users will be able to change their volunteering state (on/off).
-Your system will only show those who have their volunteering state 'on'.
+Your app will only show those who have their volunteering state 'on'.
 Users should be able to update their volunteering state easily.

-After searching for the nearest volunteers, the system will allow users to communicate over SMS, an SMS will be sent from the user needing the service with a message to the volunteer.
+After searching for the nearest volunteers, the app will allow users to communicate over SMS, an SMS will be sent from the user needing the service with a message to the volunteer.

 Your project must include the following:
 * Implement a login based system using JSON Web Token (JWT).